Elementary School Programs

 If a program spot becomes available after the initial placement, placement will continue through the first six weeks of the school year.
 Program offers will be made to the highest scoring students in order of score.

-Irvine residents not currently enrolled in IUSD may submit an application form and provide their private school information.
+Irvine residents not currently enrolled in IUSD may submit an application form and provide their school information.
 Proof of residency will be required at time of application.
-The GATE Department may contact the private school to gather additional necessary information.
+The GATE Department may contact the school to gather additional necessary information.
 We may also ask for alternative information for all students not currently enrolled in IUSD.

 If you have further questions after reviewing our Frequently Asked Questions,